genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 Usage of this interface is optional; if you do not need to manage the state for your components in this way, then simply do not implement the interface.

 :::warning
-The layout system is only interacting with the immediately contained items - so if you have components that contain other components, the top-level components need to interact with the contained components to manage their state.
+The layout system is only interacting with the immediately contained items - so if you have components that contain other components, each top-level component must interact with the contained components to manage their states.
 :::

 :::danger